 Having an understanding of the data integrity principles above is the first step in protecting your company from potential GXP irregularities that may result in regulatory authorities inspection and potentially warning letters.
 In order to prevent problems before they occur it is important to take internal actions to comply with regulations.

 According to the guidance documents issued by the FDA and MHRA, it is clear that biopharmaceutical senior management is responsible and accountable for the implementation of systems and procedures to minimize the potential risk to data integrity, and for identifying the residual risk, using risk management techniques.
 Laboratory management is advised to:

 Deploying a web and cloud-based Electronic Lab Notebook in industrial labs fosters greater adoption of Good Laboratory Practices (GLP) and can reduce the likelihood of data loss or corruption.

-Contact us to learn how Labguru can help you meet data integrity requirements.
+To learn how Labguru can help you meet data integrity requirements